Travel Tips

 Trains

 The Afrosiyob high-speed train connects Tashkent, Samarkand, and Bukhara, and is the backbone of independent travel in Uzbekistan.
 The journey from Tashkent to Samarkand takes around two hours; Samarkand to Bukhara is roughly ninety minutes.
-Tickets can be booked online in advance through the official railway website — the process is straightforward once you have your passport details to hand.
-Trains run multiple times daily and are generally punctual, comfortable, and inexpensive.
+Tickets can be booked online at railway.uz — you need your passport number to hand.
+Trains run multiple times daily and are punctual and comfortable.
+Book a few days ahead in high season (April–May and September–October) when trains sell out.
 This is by far the easiest way to move between the main cities.

 Shared Taxis